squinkylabs/SquinkyVCV/docs/booty-shifter.md

 ![vocal formant filter image](./growler.jpg)

-**Growler** is a recreation of the Vocal Animator circuit invented by Bernie Hutchins, and published in Electronotes magazine in the late 70's.
+**Growler** is a re-creation of the Vocal Animator circuit invented by Bernie Hutchins, and published in Electronotes magazine in the late 70's.
 It continuously morphs between different vaguely "voice like" tones.

 **To get a good sound:** run any harmonically rich signal into the input, and something good will come out.
 Low frequency pulse waves and distorted sounds make great input.